 Illustration: Tom's Guide; Google; Wink

 Ever lie awake at night trying to remember if you locked the front door?
 Google Home can bring you peace of mind, with its support for the August Smart Lock.
 Just ask Google if your door is locked, and it'll tell you — if the door's unlocked, you can then lock it by voice.
 (Unlocking the door via voice command is not currently supported.)
+August announced a new version, the Smart Lock Pro, and will be phasing out this model.

 Google Home can help you cook up a storm with its support for Anova's Precision Cooker.
 More often than not, when you're in the kitchen your hands are full or otherwise occupied, so voice control can be a real help.
 With Google Home integration and the Anova Cooker, you'll be able to start a sous-vide cooking session, raise and lower the temperature, see how much time is left on the timer, ask how long you've been cooking, and more.